 Miles of kayaking trails, crashing waves, crabbing, whale watching and award-winning brews await you at the Oregon Coast this winter.
 Take the journey down the 363-mile stretch of The People’s Coast, where your getaway can include quiet beaches, outdoor adventures and cozy retreats.
-And while you’re looking for a winter getaway to Oregon, enter to win your very own adventure through Oregon’s Winter Wonders.

 Head to the Central Coast to spy gray whales as they make their annual migration south during the winter months.
 Join a Whale Watching Charter with Newport Tradewinds, and visit the Whale, Sea Life and Sharks Museum in Depoe Bay – the only museum in the world that focuses on gray whales.
 Warm up with brews from Rogue Ales and a stay at the Elizabeth Street Inn while you exchange tales of whale tails.